Life Insurance: How Much Is Enough?

 Methods for Determining How Much Life Insurance You Need

-There are two basic methods Anita can use to decide how much insurance she needs.
+Anita can use two basic methods to decide how much insurance she needs.

 One way would be to replace the income of the deceased.
 A second method is to buy enough insurance to cover your expenses.

-There are calculators that will do the numbers crunching for you.
+Calculators are available online that will do the numbers crunching for you.
 But unless you understand the process, it’s hard to know whether they’re giving you a good answer.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.